-Begins day after ovulation and lasts 8 days (Day 15 to Day 22 in a 28-day cycle)
+Begins the day after ovulation and lasts 8 days (Day 15 to Day 22 in a 28-day cycle)

-Hormonal benefits: Throughout your Week 3, progesterone is making you prone to using fewer high notes as you speak, which is a good thing since a recent study in the journal PLOS ONE shows that women with deeper voices are perceived as more competent and authoritative.
-If the interview happens to fall during the second half of your Week 3, there’s an extra bit of good news for you: The combination of rising estrogen and progesterone has you calmer than during any other time of your cycle thanks to its relaxing effect.
+Hormonal benefits: Throughout your Week 3, progesterone is making you prone to using fewer high notes as you speak, which is a good thing since a study in the journal PLOS ONE shows that women with deeper voices are perceived as more competent and authoritative.4 If the interview happens to fall during the second half of your Week 3, there’s an extra bit of good news for you: The combination of rising estrogen and progesterone has you feeling calmer than during any other time of your cycle thanks to its relaxing effect.
 You probably also got better sleep on the night before your interview for the same reason.

-Hormonal challenges: You’re more prone to the “hunger crankies”–sudden irritability, anxiety or the blues–throughout your Week 3 because progesterone can make you more sensitive to drops in blood sugar between meals.
-Adding stress about a job interview to a hunger-fueled bad mood can make you appear on-edge so be sure to eat a snack prior to meeting with the job recruiter to keep your mood level.
+Hormonal challenges: You’re more prone to the “hunger crankies”–sudden irritability, anxiety or the blues–throughout your Week 3 because progesterone can make you more sensitive to dips in blood sugar between meals.
+Adding stress about a job interview to a hunger-fueled bad mood can make you appear on-edge, so be sure to eat a snack prior to meeting with the job recruiter to keep your mood level.
 Also key: Progesterone is sapping your pep and making you a bit quiet and less emotive.
 So, you may want to remind yourself to show more enthusiasm during the interview, for instance, by gesturing, smiling more and speaking a little more loudly.
 This hormone is also making you less eloquent as you speak and fogging up your memory.
-To avoid tripping over your tongue, stick to simple words and phrases or put in more time rehearsing your responses prior to meeting with the recruiter.
-To avoid forgetting the answer to a critical question, put extra time into studying a list of key facts and figures you’ll need to know.
+To avoid tripping over your tongue, stick to simple words and phrases or spend more time rehearsing your responses prior to meeting with the recruiter.
+To avoid forgetting the answer to a critical question, put extra effort into studying a list of key facts and figures you’ll need to know.

 Week 4: Practice more and be comfortable